-Northern most and second largest of the Cyclades islands, it is relatively unknown beside its more famous Cycladic siblings (Santorini and Mykonos).
+Northernmost and second largest of the Cyclades islands, it is relatively unknown beside its more famous Cycladic siblings (Santorini and Mykonos).
+It's also the closest to Athens, making it an easy choice for a quick getaway.
 The best places to stay in Andros are mainly situated around the towns of Batsi and Andros town.

 Andros also has a lot more fresh water than the other islands in the group - so much that it cascades from the rocks in places - so it's much greener.
 Some of the green is natural forest, or fields of coloured wildflowers, but some is terraced citrus and olive groves.

-Trade in the island's fresh produce has made Andros wealthy and the charming main town, Andros Town has some beautiful neoclassical mansions.
+Trade in the island's fresh produce has made Andros wealthy and the charming main town, Andros Town, has some beautiful neoclassical mansions.
 Some of them were built by traders, many by shipbuilders.
 The sparkling main port, Gavrio is another 'well off' destination, and if you have a boat yourself, this is probably where you'll want to moor it.

-But it's walkers who're the main visitors to Andros.
+But it's walkers who are the main visitors to Andros.
 Well, walkers and people looking for a beautiful sandy Cycladic beach to themselves.
 This island is covered in a spider's web of cobbled footpaths which lead up the hillsides and down into cool valleys, past waterfalls, wildflower meadows and interesting archaeological sites.

 As for the beach-lovers, Andros has more than a hundred beaches.
 Everything from lively stretches of sand lined with pumping, thumping beach bars, sun loungers and beautiful young things, to isolated coves you can only reach if you have a 4x4.